Emotional Abuse Checklist: 10 Red Flags

-When people hear the word abuse, they likely think of it as physical violence or abuse.
+When people hear the word abuse, they likely think of it as physical violence or attacks.
 However, abuse can also be emotional, mental, or psychological.

 Emotional abuse is a form of domestic violence that often goes unrecognized and can be just as damaging as physical abuse.
 Victims of emotional abuse may experience manipulation, isolation, and degradation, leading to low self-esteem, anxiety, and depression.